matiasvallejosdev/notes-docs/developer-docs/web-development/css/CSS.md

 [Mozilla Responsive Design](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_design)

 The term responsive design was coined by Ethan Marcotte in 2010 and described the use of three techniques in combination.

+### Fluid layouts

+Allow the page in the current viewport.
+You could use unit like `vh or vm` should adapt to the viewport.
+Use `max-width` or `%`.

+### Responsive units

+Use `rem` unity instead of px for most length.
+It's easier to scale automatically.

 ### Media Queries